 Learn to create and use a simple budget – but start with your personal goals, NOT dollars, and cents.
 It’s hard to get finances in order and decide what to spend and what to save, otherwise.
 Write down your goals, which might range from taking a summer vacation to retirement at a certain age to having time to train for a marathon.

 THEN, create a budget around those goals.
 Keep it simple: Use software (much available online for free), an app, paper, and pencil, or a spreadsheet.
 Make sure to have a line item for savings in the “expense” section so that you treat it as a bill.
 That way, you will be working toward those goals AND learning to live not only within your means but below your means.
 That means knowing exactly what you have to spend each month, and then spending less than that, so you have money to save toward your goals.
 It means deciding where your money goes, instead of being influenced by whims, advertising, habits, or peer pressure.

 👉🏽 Consumer finance expert and blogger Michael Micheletti is the director of corporate communications for Freedom Debt Relief in San Mateo, California.

 Blogger and Recovering Spend-Thrift, The Life Spotters

-To achieve your financial goals in 2019, consider utilising the Japanese budgeting journal, the kakeibo.
-This traditional system, used since the early 1900s, is an approach to budgeting which combines money management and mindfulness, a sort of zen savings tracker which aims to help you achieve financial wellbeing.
+To achieve your financial goals in 2019, consider utilizing the Japanese budgeting journal, the kakeibo.
+This traditional system, used since the early 1900s, is an approach to budgeting that combines money management and mindfulness, a sort of zen savings tracker which aims to help you achieve financial wellbeing.

 👉🏽 The Life Spotters inspires you to live life intentionally.
 Kath shares how to start a Kakeibo – a Japanese budgeting journal.